smorello87/intro-to-omeka/lessons.md

 We are now going to create three collections (“Advertisements,” “Buildings,” and “Misc”) and add the items we just created to them.

 To create a collection, click on the _Collections_ link on the left menu, then on _Add a Collection_.
 You’ll be prompted to enter metadata for your collection, which consists of information that pertains to __all the items__ in it.
+For example, unless you are facing the unlikely scenario where all the items in your collection were created in the same year, you're going to want to leave the `date` field blank, or enter a time-span that ranges from your earliest date to your latest date.

 Once you’ve entered title and metadata for your collection, click on _Add Collection_.
 Repeat theses steps for the other two collections.